avoidreality/azure-text-adventure/readme.md

 This project reimagines the classic “Hello World” lab (AZ-104: Implement Web Apps) with something more fun—an interactive text adventure you can play right in your browser.

+The production version you can play: https://azuretextadventure.azurewebsites.net/

+Vibe coded 1 Saturday afternoon.

 Features

 Interactive branching story (play in the browser)